cyberbiont/vscode-profiles/README.md

 ### extensions.common

+_default: []_
-An list of extensions that will be automatically installed to every profile (this is done on profile creation).
+A list of extensions that will be automatically installed to every profile (their presence is checked every time you are switching to the profile).
 `Vscode-profiles` is always installed automatically, no need to include it in the list.
-Recommendation: don't make this list too big, as it will slow down profile creation
+Note that while extension is present in this list, it will be installed again even if you delete it manually.

+### extensions.blacklisted

+_default: []_
+A list of extensions that will be automatically uninstalled from every profile (their presence is checked every time you are switching to the profile).
+Useful, if you decided to switch to another extension for some purpose, or a new version became available as separate package and you need to uninstall the old extension from all the profiles - add it to this list.

 ### paths.profiles